yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In Service Fabric, deployments can be either regular or upgrade.
 A regular deployment erases any previous deployment data while the upgrade deployment preserves it.
 There are advantages to upgrades:

--   Stateful service data will not be lost during upgrade
+-   Stateful service data will not be lost during upgrade.

--   Availability remains during the upgrade
+-   Availability remains during the upgrade.

 The following figure illustrates the deployment hierarchy: